antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

-We can't solve this problem without truly merging some rectangles in our layer diagram, which is what .NET 5 does: it provides a unified implementation where all parties build on the same foundation and thus get the same version number.
+We can't solve this problem without truly merging some rectangles in our layer diagram, which is what .NET 5 does: it provides a unified implementation where all parties build on the same foundation and thus get the same API shape and version number.

 ## Problem 3: .NET Standard exposes platform-specific APIs

 When we designed .NET Standard, [we had to make pragmatic concessions][problem-3] in order to avoid breaking the library ecosystem too much.
 That is, we had to include some Windows-only APIs (such as file system ACLs, the registry, WMI, and so on).
-Moving forward, we try to avoid adding platform-specific APIs to `net5.0`.
+Moving forward, we will avoid adding platform-specific APIs to `net5.0`, `net6.0` and future versions.
 However, it's impossible for us to predict the future.
 For example, with Blazor WebAssembly we have recently added a new environment where .NET runs and some of the otherwise cross-platform APIs (such as threading or process control) can't be supported in the browser's sandbox.